-- The Digital Citizen Contribution Program- Department of Heritage, 2021-2022, Understanding hate groups’ narratives and conspiracy theories in traditional and alternative social media (completed).
+- The Digital Citizen Contribution Program- Department of Heritage, 2021-2022, "Understanding hate groups’ narratives and conspiracy theories in traditional and alternative social media" (completed).

-- Social Science & Humanities Research Council (SSHRC), Partnership Engage Grant, 2021-2022, Shooting the Messenger: Credibility Attacks Against Journalists, with the University of British Columbia in collaboration with the Committee to Protect Journalists, the Atlantic Council's DFRLab, and PEN Canada (ongoing).
+- Social Science & Humanities Research Council (SSHRC), Partnership Engage Grant, 2021-2022, "Shooting the Messenger: Credibility Attacks Against Journalists," with the University of British Columbia in collaboration with the Committee to Protect Journalists, the Atlantic Council's DFRLab, and PEN Canada (completed).